FortiShield/fortishield-dashboard-plugins/plugins/main/README.md

-# Wazuh dashboard app
+# Fortishield dashboard app

-This folder contains the Wazuh dashboard plugin, from which you can navigate through the Wazuh data using visualizations in a simple and understandable way.
-It also allows you to manage the configuration and capabilities of the Wazuh server.
+This folder contains the Fortishield dashboard plugin, from which you can navigate through the Fortishield data using visualizations in a simple and understandable way.
+It also allows you to manage the configuration and capabilities of the Fortishield server.

 ## Description

-This plugin for Wazuh dashboard allows you to visualize and analyze Wazuh alerts stored in the Wazuh Indexer.
+This plugin for Fortishield dashboard allows you to visualize and analyze Fortishield alerts stored in the Fortishield Indexer.
 The plugin provides the following capabilities:

 - Search alerts classified by modules and filter them using the different views.
-You will be able to explore the alerts both at Wazuh cluster level, and in a particular agent.
+You will be able to explore the alerts both at Fortishield cluster level, and in a particular agent.
 The modules, divided into the following use cases, are:
   - Security Information Management
     - Security events: Browse through your security alerts, identifying issues and threats in your environment.
     - Integrity monitoring: Alerts related to file changes, including permissions, content, ownership and attributes.